liakos356/date-period-picker/README.md

 ### Overview
 This is a widget for the Alloy MVC framework of Appcelerator's Titanium platform.

 The widget provides a simple date range picker that can be easily styled and configured.
+It returns an object with the start and end dates that the user selected

 ### Features